JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `completeTask.send({ taskId }, options)`

 Mark a task as complete.
-If the user assigned the `WORKER` task role fails to submit the task deliverable by the due date, this function must be called by the user assigned the `MANAGER` task role.
+If the address assigned the `WORKER_ROLE` fails to submit the task deliverable by the due date, this function must be called by the address assigned the `MANAGER_ROLE`.
 This allows the task work to be rated and the task to be finalized.

 **Input**